 5 / 5 Stars

 The investment seeks to generate high current income and, as a secondary objective, the long-term growth of capital.
 The fund invests in both debt and equity securities.
 It is anticipated that the dollar-weighted average maturity of debt securities that the fund purchases will not exceed 15 years.
-With respect to its investments in equity securities, it may invest in companies in any sector and of any size of market capitalization.
-The fund may invest up to 20% of its net assets in sponsored or unsponsored American Depositary Receipts ("ADRs") and securities of foreign companies that are traded on U.S. stock exchanges.
+With respect to its investments in equity securities, the fund may invest in companies in any sector and of any size of market capitalization.
+It may invest up to 20% of its net assets in sponsored or unsponsored ADRs and securities of foreign companies that are traded on U.S. stock exchanges.

 Fees are Above Average compared to funds in the same category.